dappforce/subsocial-docs/docs/tokenomics/Token-economics.md

 these features are still in development.

 - Performing transactions
-- Monetizing content
+- Content monetization
-  - Tipping
+  - Tips
   - Subscriptions
   - Pay-Per-View
   - Selling or renting out your spaces or posts